letoram/console/README.md

 The default keyboard modifier for WM controlled keybindings is 'right shift' and the F1..Fn keys switches workspaces.
 If there is no workspace in that slow previously, a terminal gets spawned into it.
+Other keybindings are:

+    modifier+V : clipboard paste